RusTit/argon-dashboard-nodejs/README.md

 };
 ```

-- A `repository.js` file that contains feature database queries
-- A `commands` folder where you can find all feature functionality functions, for example the login template rendering
+- A `controllers` folder where you can find all feature functionality functions, for example the login template rendering
 which looks like this:

 ```javascript